-Henry “Coco” Montoya was born in Santa Monica, California, on October 2, 1951, and raised in a working class family.
+Henry “Coco” Montoya was born in Santa Monica, California, on October 2, 1951, and raised in a working-class family.
 Growing up, Coco immersed himself in his parents’ record collection.
 He listened to big band jazz, salsa, doo-wop and rock ‘n’ roll.
 His first love was drums; he acquired a kit at age 11.
 He got a guitar two years later.
 “I’m sure the Beatles had something to do with this,” Montoya recalls.
 “I wanted to make notes as well as beats.”
 But guitar was his secondary instrument.
-Montoya turned his love of drumming into his profession, playing in a number of area rock bands while still in his teens and eventually becoming an in-demand drummer.
+Montoya turned his love of drumming into his profession, playing in a number of area rock bands while still in his teens and becoming an in-demand drummer.

-In 1969, Montoya saw Albert King opening up a Creedence Clearwater Revival/Iron Butterfly concert at the Shrine Auditorium in Los Angeles.
+In 1969, Montoya saw Albert King opening a Creedence Clearwater Revival/Iron Butterfly concert at the Shrine Auditorium in Los Angeles.
 He was transformed.
-“After Albert got done playing,” says Montoya, “my life was changed.
+“After King got done playing,” says Montoya, “my life was changed.
 When he played, the music went right into my soul.
 It grabbed me so emotionally that I had tears welling up in my eyes.
 Nothing had ever affected me to this level.
 He showed me what music and playing the blues were all about.
-I knew that was what I wanted to do.”

-In 2000, Coco’s Alligator debut, Suspicion, quickly became the best-selling album of his career, earning regular radio airplay on over 120 stations nationwide.
+In 2000, Montoya’s Alligator debut, Suspicion, quickly became the best-selling album of his career, earning regular radio airplay on over 120 stations nationwide.
 Montoya’s fan base exploded.
-After two more highly successful Alligator releases—2002’s massively popular Can’t Look Back and 2007’s Dirty Deal—Montoya signed with Ruf Records, cutting both a live and a studio album.
-Returning to Alligator with 2017’s Hard Truth, Montoya delivered another fan and critical favorite.
-“Montoya unleashes one career-topping performance after another.” declared Blues Matters, “the music immediately ranking among the best he’s ever recorded.”
+After two more highly successful and massively popular Alligator releases—2002’s Can’t Look Back and 2007’s Dirty Deal—Montoya signed with Ruf Records, cutting both a live and a studio album.
+Returning to Alligator with 2017’s Hard Truth and 2019’s Coming In Hot, the guitar master continued to blaze his trail.
+“Montoya unleashes one career-topping performance after another,” declared the UK’s Blues Matters.

 Still an indefatigable road warrior, Montoya continues to tour virtually nonstop, bringing audiences to their feet from New York to New Orleans to Chicago to San Francisco.
 Across the globe, he’s performed in countries including Australia, Belgium, Switzerland, Germany, Norway, England, Brazil, Argentina, Spain, Mexico, Ecuador, Italy, Poland, Russia, the Czech Republic and Canada.